Lobanokivan11/RV-APKS-OBTAINIUM/README.md

 ![My Revanced GmsCore](https://github.com/Lobanokivan11/DIY-MICROG-REVANCED)

-I recommends select My Revanced GmsCore from https://github.com/Lobanokivan11/DIY-MICROG-REVANCED.
-This Gmscore is syncing with latest Official MicroG Repo.
+I recommends select My Revanced GmsCore from https://github.com/Lobanokivan11/DIY-MICROG-REVANCED This Gmscore is syncing with latest Official MicroG Repo: https://github.com/microg/GmsCore so this GmsCore has latest version (New Interface, New Features, Lots of fixes).

 </details>